A classic Cape Town event combining the mountain and city in a unique, tough and fun challenge.

 - a certain (limited) amount of people who have permanent numbers

 - those who are going for their permanent numbers i.e. five finishes

 - those going for other milestones i.e. ten, fifteen, twenty finishes etc.

-For anybody joining the waiting list now, any chance of an entry for 2017 will depend on the amount of people ahead of you on the waiting list being available or not, or the number of people who drop out of the event closer to the time.
+For anybody joining the waiting list now, any chance of an entry for 2019 (and even 2019 or 2020) will depend on the amount of people ahead of you on the waiting list being available or not, or substituting people who drop out of the event closer to the time.

 Important – should you get the opportunity to take part: